 Meaning of the icons in Project view

-While working in project mode, and if you use Master pages and components, you will notice some useful icons beside your files names.
+While working with Master pages and components, you will notice some useful icons beside your files names.
 Here is the meaning of these icons.

 This is a master page.

 This page uses a master page. (the name is specified)

 This can be tricky and lead to unexpected – although logical – results.
 Take a look at this forum topic and the linked tutorial to learn more.

 Learn and experiment with master pages with a comprehensive master pages tutorial.